 In the first 30 days of occupancy, IF

-- if the dwelling is unfit for human habitation, and
+- the dwelling is unfit for human habitation, AND

-a tenant may exercise any remedies available by law.
-In addition, the tenant is entitled to the following remedies if they are exercised within thirty (30) days of occupancy:
+THEN, a tenant may exercise any remedies available by law.
+The tenant can also exercise the following remedies within 30 days of occupancy:

-- Rescission of the contract including the return of all deposits and money towards rent during the period of breach (rescission means that the contract is considered null and void).
+- rescission of the contract including the return of all deposits and money towards rent during the period of breach (rescission means that the contract is considered null and void).

 The landlord must receive notice of the conditions that constitute the breach of the warranty of habitability by one of the following means:

-- from the Department of Housing and Community Development or any other municipal or governmental agency or
+- a violation notice from the Department of Housing and Community Development or any other municipal or governmental agency or

-- a letter from the tenant or his agent to the landlord by certified mail or
+- a letter from the tenant or tenant's agent to the landlord by certified mail or

 - actual notice of the conditions.

-If, in bad faith, the tenant or his family member, invitee or agent has refused entry to the landlord or the landlord’s agent so the landlord has not been able to make repairs, the tenant shall be responsible for the landlord’s counsel fees and court costs.
-Likewise, if the tenant or his family member, invitee or agent has caused the conditions which are alleged to exist, the tenant will be responsible for the cost of repairs.
+If, in bad faith, the tenant or tenant's family member, invitee or agent has refused entry to the landlord or the landlord’s agent so the landlord has not been able to make repairs, then the tenant is responsible for the landlord’s counsel fees and court costs.
+Likewise, if the tenant or tenant's family member, invitee, or agent caused the conditions which are alleged to exist, then the tenant is responsible for the cost of repairs.